Hecmatyar/leiten-zustand/README.md

   the array item
   is an object, a **compare** function needs to be set in the controller's options (third parameter).
 - [leitenNormalizedList](https://github.com/Hecmatyar/leiten-zustand/blob/main/src/examples/controllers/4_Controller_List.tsx)
-  Same as leitenList but works with normalized state.
+  Same as **leitenList** but works with normalized state.
 - [leitenModal](https://github.com/Hecmatyar/leiten-zustand/blob/main/src/examples/controllers/5_Controller_Modal.tsx)
   Helps work with modals and provides a built-in modal manager for cascading modals.
 Returns hooks with [openState, hiddenState] and provides methods such as _open_, _close_ and _action_.
+- [leitenFilterRequest]() Same as **leitenRequest** but provide _createFilter_ method, which allows you to create an unlimited number of filters for the request.
+The request will automatically start _action_ when the filter's _patch_ method is called.
+- [leitenGroupFilterRequest]() Same as **leitenGroupRequest** but provide _createFilter_ method, which allows you to create an unlimited number of filters for the request.
+Works like leitenFilterRequest.

 > All leitenControllers automatically infer the required types based on the specified path and will throw a **TypeScript
 > error** if the provided path does not match the controller's requirements or established types.